Table Of Content

 Kapwing's enhanced output landed very close to where Flixier did — almost no perceptible improvement on the same 540p source.
 The face, glasses, and beard remained in the soft, slightly out-of-focus state of the input.
 Detail in the hair and skin texture did not return.
 Like Flixier, the AI pass on this free run did not produce the resolution-jump appearance you would expect from a dedicated video quality enhancer 1080p online.
 The free tier is also gated by a watermark and a 720p cap on export, so even if the AI did work harder behind the scenes, the deliverable on the free plan would not be true unwatermarked 1080p output.

 Useful as part of a broader editing workflow, but on the strict question of "increase a 540p clip to a clean 1080p" the test result was disappointing.
-UniFab and Wink both shipped a watermark-free 1080p file on their free tiers; Kapwing did not.
+Kapwing's free tier is also capped at 720p with a watermark, so a true unwatermarked 1080p deliverable requires Pro.

-unblurimage.ai is positioned as a 100% free video quality enhancer 1080p online free with no signup and no ads.
-The pitch is appealing — and it does produce a visible change — but the change has a very specific failure mode.
+unblurimage.ai is positioned as a free video quality enhancer 1080p online free with no signup and no ads.
+The pitch is appealing, and it does produce a visible change, but the change has a very specific failure mode.

 unblurimage.ai went hard in the opposite direction from Flixier and Kapwing.
 The output is sharper than the source, but the AI completely repainted the face — skin texture got smoothed into a uniform layer, light-and-shadow transitions became hard rather than gradual, and the hair came back looking like clusters of painted strokes rather than real strands.
 The final image stopped looking like a photograph and started to feel like a low-cost 3D character render or an oil painting.
 The structural detail returned, but the photographic identity did not.
 For a documentary, interview, or anything that should preserve the real face of the subject, this kind of over-reconstruction is a serious problem.

-Avoid for any portrait or documentary footage.
+Not suitable for portrait or documentary footage.
 The "AI enhancement" pass here is too aggressive and replaces the real face with a synthetic reconstruction.
-If your priority is a finished 1080p output that still looks photographically real, UniFab is the right call on the same source by a wide margin.
+Where the priority is a finished 1080p output that still looks photographically real, UniFab's output was visibly closer to the source on the same clip.

 | Tool | 540p → 1080p result | Naturalness | Watermark on free 1080p | Best for |